 First impression of the Fnatic Flick G1

-The Flick G1 comes in a hinged box that already gives you first insights into the mouse. in the Scope of delivery Included are the mouse, as well as a concise user manual in English.
+The Flick G1 comes in a hinged box that already gives you first insights into the mouse. in the What's in the box Included are the mouse, as well as a concise user manual in English.
 A driver CD does not come with Fnatic, but the manual contains a link to download the driver.

 The design is simple.
 The Flick G1 is symmetrically shaped and is thus also suitable for left-handers.
 Only the side buttons located on the left side are unfavorably placed for left-handers and difficult to reach.
 Overall, the mouse owns 6 buttons, In addition to the side buttons already mentioned, there are the two main buttons for left and right clicks, a clickable mouse wheel, as well as an underneath button for changing the mouse speed.

 The entire case of the Fnatic mouse is with a Soft-touch surface which makes the Flick G1 non-slip and comfortable to hold.
 On the bottom are 4 sliding pads, The mouse wheel is illuminated and can be controlled by the software Colors as well as effects be occupied.
 Above the side buttons is a 3 dot LED displaythat displays the currently selected mouse profile.
 The mouse cable is 2 meters long and covered with textile.

 Fnatic Flick G1 software

 The mouse is connected via USB 2.0 and can be called as Plug and play peripherals be used without a driver.
 However, if you want to enjoy all the features of the mouse, a special driver must be installed.
 This can be downloaded directly from the official Fnatic homepage.